 The 2020 Carlton County Farmers Market follows COVID-19 practices established by the State of MN Departments of Agriculture and Health, and guidance provided by the Minnesota Farmers Market Association.

 Note: New vendors must obtain a permit to sell at the farmers' market 7 days prior to selling at the market for their first time.
-Contact Roberta early to allow enough time to receive the information packet and return the necessary paperwork to her before the 7-day requirement for the permit begins.
+Contact Gail early to allow enough time to receive the information packet and return the necessary paperwork to her before the 7-day requirement for the permit begins.